 List Of Ancillary Benefits

-The definition of ancillary is “providing the necessary support to the primary activities or operation of an organization, institution, industry, or system.”
-Ancillary benefits with health insurance are no different.
-They are simply secondary products that are available to help enhance insurance plans.
-The term ancillary groups several types of secondary products together.
+ancillary benefits are products that provide secondary support to the primary activities or operation of an organization, institution, industry, or system.
+With health insurance, ancillary benefits are secondary products available to enhance insurance plans.
+The term "ancillary" encompasses various types of secondary products.

 VA Ancillary Benefits